web-illinois/toolkit/src/components/il-grid/README.md

 ## Using grids as section backgrounds

 Grids can be used as section backgrounds to create complex layouts.
-A background grid takes up the full width of the section but it is designed to match the grid in the content area.
+A background grid takes up the full width of the section, but it is designed to match the grid in the content area.

 For instance, the following markup defines a section containing a 3-column grid, with content in the middle column: